 Plus, it’s been in all these moments – that, of course, pale in comparison to the global pandemic, that we have been distracted and occupied – able to, although fleetingly, forget this surreal situation we have found ourselves in.

-The first year of his life has been spent in a kennel.
-You could say this situation has given us the opportunity to save him from that and give him the love and affection he deserves.
+You could say this situation has given us the opportunity to save him and give him the love and affection he deserves.
 But, the truth is – he has done far more for me during this time than he’ll ever know.

 We agreed with the rescue centre when we picked him up that it wouldn’t be fair for him to be brought back for a fourth time and so always intended to foster him until he found a home.
 ‘A dog is for life, not just for lockdown’ after all.
 But, we think he may have already found his home.